Z323323/Number-theory-interlude-1/README.md

 <p>
   Now we can do a little deviation into RSA without delving too much.<br>

-  1. We calculate N as mult. of (big primes) or mult. of powers of primes.
-I guess the right approach here is to use $2$ big random primes, or powers of those (there are soo many things to take into consideration while setting up an asimmetric crypto protocol which has to be resistant to attacks, so I could be wrong easily, DYOR).
+  1. We calculate N as mult. of (big) primes or mult. of powers of primes.
+I guess the right approach here is to use $2$ big random primes (there are soo many things to take into consideration while setting up an asimmetric crypto protocol which has to be resistant to attacks, so I could be wrong easily, DYOR).

   2. Since we know the prime factors of N we can easily calculate $\phi(N)$.